MoonPoet/xaprb-src/content/blog/2016/cursive.md

 And depending on how much and how completely I let go, I write *quickly* now.
 The pen moves faster than I can really track with my eyes, yet the shapes of the letters are nearly as elegant as slowed-down writing.

-I guess fathers do know things sometimes.
-It just takes a son a few decades to understand it.

 {{< dinkus >}}